ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

 #### *property* format

 File format string.
-Choose one of ‘abaqus:inp’,’ansys:cdb’ or ‘nastran:f06’.
+Choose one of ‘abaqus:inp’,’ansys:cdb’, or ‘nastran:f06’.

 #### *property* has_element_temperatures